Brian Dooreck MD

 Are there contraindications to endoscopic therapy for GERD?

-Endoscopic therapy should be avoided in:
+Endoscopic therapy should be avoided in the following ways:

 Morbid obesity